 Every state has the authority to regulate which postsecondary institutions offer education within its boundaries, including online programs and courses.
 The need to seek state authorization for online learning depends on a combination of each state’s laws and the activities that a course, program or institution is conducting in that state.

 UNC Charlotte participates in the national State Authorization Reciprocity Agreement (SARA, see additional information below) and is, therefore, authorized to offer online programs and courses in all its member states and territories.
-Currently, California is the only state that is not a member of SARA.
-However, UNC Charlotte is able to offer distance programs in California pursuant to state exemptions.
+California is the only state that is not a member of SARA.
+UNC Charlotte may offer distance programs in the state thanks to state exemptions.
+However, the U.S. Department of Education announced on July 22, 2019 that students who reside in California and enroll in out-of-state online programs at a public university, such as UNC Charlotte, are ineligible to receive federal financial aid funding.

 STATE AUTHORIZATION RECIPROCITY AGREEMENT (SARA)